buffstop/PepCoopMembership/docs/requirements/index.rst

 must be at most 60.
 As one share costs 50 Euros this amounts to a maximum of 3000 Euros any member can deposit.

-The payment for the additional shares needs to be received and the board of directory needs to approve.
+The payment for the additional shares needs to be received and the administrative board needs to approve.

 **TODO:** *Clarification of legal rules and regulations including the C3S statue which motivate the process.*